eosnetworkfoundation/grant-framework/applications/dev_book.md

-Our team has described many missing aspects in EOSIO infosphrere in its Core+ Blue Paper which was sponsored by ENF back in autumn 2021. recently our senior consultant, widely known under the "cc32d9" pseudonym, has started writing a book for software EOSIO developers, trying to cover the topics described in the paper.
+Our team has described many missing aspects in EOSIO infosphrere in its Core+ Blue Paper which was sponsored by ENF back in autumn 2021.
+Recently our senior consultant, widely known under the "cc32d9" pseudonym, has started writing a book for software EOSIO developers, trying to cover the topics described in the paper.